WerhnerVonData/ai-katie/README.rst

 ai-katie
 ========

-The library that provides utility tools for Data Science and AI using common libraries.
+The utility for Data Science and AI using common libraries.
 Extended by myself when I'm running to problem that might happen more than once.

 - Github: https://github.com/danpeczek/ai-katie